Jimmy Buffett's Margaritaville: Hotels

 On June 28, 2010, the Margaritaville Beach Hotel (pictured to the right) opened on Pensacola Beach.
 The former site of a Holiday Inn, destroyed by Hurricane Ivan on September 16, 2004, Margaritaville Hotel is on over 800 feet of gulf-front property.
 An additional 800 feet overlooks the bay.
 The beachfront hotel features 'barefoot elegance' with 162 guest rooms, including 24 corner rooms with wrap-around balconies.

 Future phased plans include an adjacent free-standing Margaritaville Cafe restaurant and a bayside waterpark.

 Plans for a second and third Margaritaville Beach Hotel were announced in 2010.
 The second, still in the planning stages, would be located in Myrtle Beach.

 The 349-room Margaritaville Hollywood Beach Resort opened in 2015 in Hollywood, Florida.

-In Early 2016, Margaritaville Resort Biloxi in South Mississippi opened.
+In early 2016, Margaritaville Resort Biloxi in South Mississippi opened.
 The building was the Casino Magic, which Hurricane Katrina destroyed.
 Margaritaville Biloxi has a 55,000 sq. ft. arcade with over 200 games for kids and adults.
 Along with 271 hotel rooms, Margaritaville in Biloxi has a 450-foot lazy river, lounge pool, water slides, water ropes course, and a swimup bar.

 The Margaritaville Island Hotel opened in Pigeon Forge, Tennessee in 2015, followed by the Margaritaville Island Inn in 2017.
 The Margaritaville Resort opened in Gatlinburg, Tennessee, in 2018.

 Margaritaville Lake of the Ozarks opened in the Spring of 2019 and offers a wide variety of bars, restaurants, water activities, golf, etc.- all right on the Lake.
 It has a large outdoor pool, tiki bar, marina, an indoor waterpark, and even horseback riding.

 In late 2020, Margaritaville Resort Palm Springs opened in California, becoming the first location on the West Coast.
 An additional location has since opened in South Lake Tahoe, California.

 In spring 2021, Margaritaville Resort Times Square, New York, opened.
 The resort is the northernmost resort in the chain, and it opened alongside five restaurants.
 It features a Tropical NYC atmosphere and a 50-foot replica of the Statue of Liberty holding a Margarita.
 The resort also features New York's only year-round outdoor pool on one of its decks.

 In April 2023, Newport, Kentucky's Board of Commissioners, revealed that a new Margaritaville Resort Project has officially gotten the go-ahead from Newport City Commissioners.
 Plans now call for the resort, which includes 264 hotel rooms, three restaurants, and a rooftop pool, to be built and opened to guests in 2026.

 Shortly afterwards in June 2023, Margaritaville opened a location in South Padre Island, Texas.

 Margaritaville opened its first adults-only all-inclusive resort in Riviera Maya in June 2023.

+In June 2025, Margaritaville Hotel Kansas City opened located in the Legends Outlets in Kansas City, Kansas.
+It was built on the previous location of Schlitterbahn Kansas City.